willrhoda4/skenestunts_production/server/handlers/README.txt

         (besides the gallery, which comes straight from Instagram).

-        The admin also has the power to send invitations to team and board members, which gives them access to a limited version of Director's chair which includes:
+        The admin also has the power to send invitations to team and board members, which gives them access to a limited version of Director's chair that includes:

             - performer search
             - access to the poster barn